-Culture, Creativity, and Music Education in China
+Culture, Creativity, and Music Education in China Developments and Challenges

 Readers will gain insights into the introduction of creativity into the Chinese education system through music, particularly during the pandemic.
-The author analyses official documents, selected music textbooks adopted by schools, and in-depth interviews with both students and teachers.
+The author analyses official documents, selected music textbooks adopted by schools, questionnaire surveys, and in-depth interviews with both students and teachers.
 These interviews reveal the underbelly of the dilemmas of introducing creativity into schools through music education.

 The volume will be of interest to those keen to increase creativity in teaching through music, and researchers in the fields of creativity and music education.
-It will also interest students undertaking Chinese, teacher education or Music.
+It will also interest students undertaking Chinese, teacher education, or music.

 1. Introduction: From a Personal Journal to Themes in Creativity and Music Education 2.
-The Power of Creativity in Chinese Culture and Education—Past and Present 3.
+The Power of Creativity in Chinese Culture and Education: Past and Present 3.
 Creativity, Culture, and Values in China’s Music Education 4.
 Chinese Students’ Views on Creativity and Creative Music Education 5.
 Teachers’ Perspectives on the Cultivation of Creativity in School Music Education 6.
 Discussion: Creative Teaching and Learning in the Chinese School Music Curriculum 7.
 Conclusion